lucfersan/clean-node-api/README.md

   <h3 align="center">🏛️ Clean Node API</h3>

   <p align="center">
-    This is an API made using TDD, Clean Architecture, Design Patterns, and SOLID, developed at the @rmanguinho 's course.
+    This is an API made using TDD, Clean Architecture, Design Patterns, and SOLID.
     <br />
     <a href="https://github.com/lucfersan/clean-node-api"><strong>Explore the docs »</strong></a>
     <br />